 The traffic conditions and resultant noise level changes for the Proposed Action are presented in Appendix H. Noise levels for the future with the Proposed Action and the future without the Proposed Action and differences between these conditions are presented in Table 15-6.
-Noise levels in 2009 associated with the future with the Proposed Action would be lower or remain unchanged from the future without the Proposed Action at 14 of 24 sites evaluated.
-Noise levels at five sites (Sites 2, 3, 11, 23, and 24, as shown in Table 15-6) would increase 2 dBA, and Site 17 would increase by 3 dBA over that of the future without the Proposed Action, based on the noise generated by mobile sources.
+Noise levels in 2009 associated with the future with the Proposed Action would remain unchanged from the future without the Proposed Action at 22 of 24 sites evaluated.
+Noise levels at two sites (Sites 11 and 17, as shown in Table 15-6) would increase 1 dBA over that of the future without the Proposed Action, based on the noise generated by mobile sources.
+For the future with the Proposed Action in 2009, the maximum noise level resulting from mobile sources would increase by 1 dBA over the future without the Proposed Action.

----- Project Site
+- Project Site

-(#) Measurement Sites
+Measurement Sites